 Scenic drives, hiking opportunities, fresh seafood, and colourful fishing towns are just some of the many things you can expect to experience on your trip to Canada’s second-smallest province.
 With so many places to visit in Nova Scotia, if you’re on time constraints, choosing the must-sees can be a bit of a challenge.

 We spent 15 days on a Nova Scotia road trip exploring Halifax, Cape Breton Island, the South Shore, Yarmouth and Acadian Shores, Bay of Fundy, The Annapolis Valley, and Northumberland Shore.
-Yet, there’s still so much more to see!
+Yet, there are so many more things to do in Nova Scotia that we missed!

 In this post, I’ll list the top attractions, points of interest, and the best places to see in Nova Scotia to help you plan your trip.